khaosdoctor/presentations/sources/kneel-before-zod/slides.md

   }
 </style>

-# Your schema is your type
+# Schemas as the source of truth

 **NEVER** redefine a type that can be inferred from a schema.